lntuition/contribution-markdown-report/README.md

 ## Notification
 - We track your contribution history from your public profile with anonymous user.
   So, if you turn off `Contribution Settings > Private contributions`, private contribution will not be tracked.
-- See example report at [here](https://github.com/lntuition/contribution-markdown-report/blob/master/result/README.md)
+- See example report [here](https://github.com/lntuition/contribution-markdown-report/blob/master/result/README.md).
+Example will be updated on every saturday.

 ## Bug report & Feature request
 - Please leave an [issue](https://github.com/lntuition/contribution-markdown-report/issues).